 Avoid sending proofs or samples along with artwork or within layers or it may get printed.
 You are required to send us instructions on numbering, perforations, or scoring; please send those files to firstname.lastname@example.org .
-To set up a perforation, scoring and/or numbering instruction you would send us a copy of the front artwork faded out by 50% then add a solid, red line where you want the score and/or a dashed red line where you want the perforation to be.
+To set up a perforation, scoring and numbering instruction, you would send us a copy of the front artwork faded out by 50%, then add a solid, red line where you want the score and a dashed red line where you want the perforation to be.
 Please put in bold red over the solid or dashed line PERF or SCORE.

 Where you wish to put the numbering, place a white box with the number you want to start at.
 Include in the email the job number so we can reference your order and on the header type in SAMPLE INSTRUCTIONS.
-Please be aware that the scoring and perforations may shift during this process up to an 1/8".
+Please be aware that the scoring and perforations may shift during this process up to 1/8".

 Once files are submitted they can move quickly into production.
-Once files are in production they cannot be removed; the order may not be cancelled; no changes can be made.
+Once files are in production they cannot be removed; the order may not be canceled; no changes can be made.
 It is very important that this is understood.
 If artwork is submitted incorrectly, it will print incorrectly.
 If a bad quality file is submitted, it will be a bad quality print.
 We do everything we can to assist you, but it's not always possible to catch potential problems before the artwork moves forward for print.

 The thumbprint you see of your artwork on the invoice is not for actual color.
 The thumbprint shows color break only.

 1. Artwork submission is quick and easy.
 Once the artwork has been submitted the system will not allow you to remove it and submit a new file.
 Be sure you are aware of what files you are uploading.

 2. GR Print will no longer check for low resolution artwork.
 This is now the customer's responsibility to make sure that resolution is 300 dpi and up.
 This includes individual photos and logos.